Karen Taylor, CPDT-KA

 MEET KAREN, CPDT-KA

-As a teen, Karen stayed out of trouble by training neighborhood stray dogs and placing them in new homes (after diligently trying to get Mom & Dad to let her keep them instead).
+In her early teens, Karen trained neighborhood stray dogs and placed them in new homes (after diligently trying to get Mom & Dad to let her keep them instead).
 From that point forward, her mission was clear...
 TEACH DOGS TO RESPECT THEIR OWNERS AND THEY WON'T END UP ON THE DEATH ROW!
 Simultaneously, Karen began studies in horsemanship and eventually worked at various breeding, riding and boarding stables in Maryland training and exercising horses.
 Karen also took numerous Dog training courses with the Montgomery County Maryland Recreation and Parks Department, with Dog Sense Unlimited, and the Montgomery County Maryland Humane Services organization.
 Sadly, training was aversive back then.
-She enjoyed training but not the path to getting what she wanted...there had to be a better way.
+She enjoyed training, but not the path to getting what she wanted...there had to be a better way.

 She got a scholarship thru the Raleigh Business and Professional Women's organization and began college at North Carolina State University but the scholarship ran out.
 Later, as a young U.S. Navy wife, she moved to Florida and found herself training dogs again with Five Flags Dog Training Club in Pensacola.
-With the support of her club and their dog show expertise she titled her Pomeranian, Frodo (see his picture in our Logo), in obedience and received the FFDTC's award for Highest Score in a trial!
-They allowed her to assist classes and helped her learn how to teach people to teach dogs and she liked it!
+With the support of her club, and their dog show expertise, she titled her Pomeranian, Frodo (see his picture in our Logo), in obedience and received the FFDTC's award for Highest Score in a trial!
+They allowed her to assist classes and helped her learn how to teach people to teach dogs, and she liked it!
 No one paid much for training back then, it was mostly volunteers, park group classes, or clubs... so still a dog training career wasn't even a thought.
 A military transfer caused a move to Los Angeles.
-Shortly after Karen split with hubby and returned to College.
+Shortly after Karen split with her military hubby and returned to Community College.
 Being single, going to school, and keeping a full time job was taking it's toll physically and financially; so she finished her current courses and, at the urging of some friends who had just gotten puppies, started a small dog training class at a make shift (now the empty lot has townhomes) dog park in Venice, California, Eventually she did classes at a pet store in Santa Monica and congregated occasionally at the Civic Center and then at Brennan's Pub for a time, at a store in Brentwood and met on the VA property, which is now a dog park.
 Later she moved to the in the Valley, and an old friend allowed her to teach at a church in Tarzana, after that we started at Discount Pet Food, Tams Pet Food, Tarzana Park, Waggin Tails Lounge, The small park on White Oak by Sherman Way, Northridge Park, Pampered Pet Hotel, Pawparazzi, Camarillo Healthy pet, and now Oxnard Natural Pet Supply.
 We are super thankful for all these wonderful folks!

 Karen is a Certified Professional Dog Trainer (CPDT-KA) thru CCPDT since 2003 and a AKC CGC Evaluator since 1998.